-How has the sales landscape for seed-stage startups changed in the last five years?
+How has the marketing landscape for seed stage startups changed in the last 5 years?

-What are some indicators of a healthy sales operation?
+What are some indicators of a healthy early-stage marketing operation?

 What are the most common roadblocks you’ve helped startups overcome at the early stage?

-What one piece of advice would you share with a founder looking to scale revenue at the seed stage?
+What advice would you share with a founder looking to scale revenue at the seed stage?